Rustam Kasimdzhanov: Other world championship results

 Kasimdzhanov's 2004 championship victory earned him an invitation to the eight-player FIDE World Chess Championship 2005, where he tied with Michael Adams for 6th–7th places.

 The 2004 championship also earned him one of sixteen places in the Candidates Tournament for the FIDE World Chess Championship 2007.
 His first round opponent was Boris Gelfand.
 In their match, all six regular games were drawn.
 Then Gelfand won the rapid tie-break 2½–½, eliminating Kasimdzhanov from the tournament.

 Career since championship

 On June 23, 2005, in the ABC Times Square studios, the AI Accoona Toolbar driven by a Fritz 9 prototype engine, drew against him.

 He made his first appearance at Linares in 2005, finishing tied last with 4/12 points.

 In 2006, Kasimdzhanov won the knockout Corsica Masters tournament.

 Kasimdzhanov won gold in the individual men's rapid event at the 2010 Asian Games.
 In the following year he won the inaugural Central Asia Chess Cup in Tashkent.

 In 2015 he won the Highlander Cup, a rapid knockout tournament, at the Global Chess Festival, that took place in Budapest and was organized by Judit Polgár.

+He speaks fluent Uzbek, Russian, English and German.